Lasserini/kidstravelp4/testing.md

 ### Results Page
 - Django adds various table tags to the elements the site pulls from a data model.
 The validator doesn't like that, I'm unsure of how to fix it though.
-- I've made a concious decision to break the "no button in a tag" rule.
+- I've made a concious decision to break the "no button in A tag" rule.
 The site has significant issues with "overflowing" A-tags, inparticular the delete item tags being out of place was too large of an issue to ignore.
 Attempted several other fixes before resorting to this method.<br>
 <img src="https://github.com/Lasserini/kidstravelp4/blob/main/media/validation/results_html_validation.png">

 ### Experience_Detail Page
 - Django adds various table tags to the elements the site pulls from a data model.
 The validator doesn't like that, I'm unsure of how to fix it though.
-- I've made a concious decision to break the "no button in a tag" rule.
+- I've made a concious decision to break the "no button in A tag" rule.
 The site has significant issues with "overflowing" A-tags, inparticular the delete item tags being out of place was too large of an issue to ignore.
 Attempted several other fixes before resorting to this method.<br>
 <img src="https://github.com/Lasserini/kidstravelp4/blob/main/media/validation/experiencedetail_html_validation.png">

 ### Add_Experience Page